 The Mission of Guadalupe Clinic is to provide access to necessary health care for those in need, work for social justice in health care, and call upon the entire Church and other people of goodwill to join in these efforts.

 Guadalupe Clinic was established in 1985 to provide health care with respect and dignity for the “working poor” in our community, regardless of their ability to pay.
 The Clinic serves patients without regard to race, religion, or creed.
-Patients are asked for a $5 donation, but no one is turned away.
 The Guadalupe Clinic receives no federal funding or insurance reimbursements.

 We rely solely on the generosity of individuals, corporations, and foundations who support us through gifts of treasure.